 Sustainable agrifood systems deliver food security and nutrition for all—without compromising the economic, social and environmental bases—for generations to come.
 This leads to better and resilient production, better nutrition, a better environment and a better life for all.

 CIMMYT’s sustainable agrifood systems work includes discovery and development, to meet a multiplicity of goals: enhance resilience through agricultural production, profit, environmental services, social and human condition.
-Research and activities are carried out in close collaboration with partners, and directly support the CGIAR 2030 Research and Innovation Strategy.
+Research and activities are carried out in close collaboration with partners, and directly support the CIMMYT 2030 Strategy.

 - Strong commitment to working with local, national and international partners.

 - Living labs that include long-term field experimentation platforms, linked to participatory on-farm research and extension that enhances stakeholder capacity and farmer agency.